Teaching key to improving education in Cambodia

 “I am highly appreciative of the support from ChildFund which help the government to implement our educational reform policies especially the expanding of Easy to Learn project, a project that engage community to ensure effective learning and teaching,” he said.

-ChildFund Cambodia decided work in areas with a severe teacher shortage and where Easy-2-Learn is already present.
+ChildFund Cambodia decided to work in areas with a severe teacher shortage and where Easy-2-Learn is already present.

-In these areas ChildFund has a strong knowledge of potential candidates for the programme, established resources, personnel, and connections with the community.
+In these areas, ChildFund has a strong knowledge of potential candidates for the programme, established resources, personnel, and connections with the community.

 The best and brightest young adults were found and trained as Community Teachers.

 Since ChildFund is already working in these areas, it was easier to identify the prospective community teachers.

 ChildFund provided a basic salary and led the vital training that allowed 45 young men and women to gain experience in teaching.

 After dedicated mentoring, these teachers were encouraged to take the entrance exam to attend the training college centres that will allow them to become a state-qualified teacher.

 All of ChildFund-selected community teachers passed and were accepted.
 As they underwent their two years of state-led training, ChildFund provided each individual with a $600 scholarship to help them cover essentials and transportation.

 ChildFund’s support helps significantly alleviate the initial financial obstacles that might have deterred them from training to become a government certified teacher.